 The River Glyde owes its origins to a series of smaller tributaries, which rise in Counties Cavan and Monaghan.
-These include the Tubermannin and the Killany Rivers, which contain stocks of brown trout.
 The upper reaches of the Glyde are known as the Lagan River which is deep and slow flowing.
 The Lagan and Kilanny River meet at Tully Co.
 Louth and form the River Glyde.
 The Glyde flows in a S.E. direction for 35 miles approximately before entering the Irish Sea at the picturesque seaside village of Annagassan, Co.
 Louth.

-The Glyde and its tributaries hold good stocks of brown trout.
-The main Glyde also produces good salmon fishing from Castlebellingham downstream to the Lynns weir although fish can be found in pools throughout the system.
+The main Glyde produces good salmon fishing from Castlebellingham downstream to the Lynns weir although fish can be found in pools throughout the system.
 Riparian owners and a number of angling associations, some of which have day permits available, control fishing.

 Location: Co.
 Louth, Co.
 Cavan.
 The main towns and villages are Annagassan, Castlebellingham, Tallanstown and Carrickmacross.

-Season: Salmon and sea trout Feb 12th to September
+- Salmon and sea trout Feb 12th to September 30th.

 Fish species: The River Glyde contains stocks of wild brown trout and salmon throughout.

 Methods: All legitimate methods are allowed however catch and release is encouraged.